ljhm/log/README.md

-log with rotation based on boost log
+log rotation with boost log